codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

           port:
             number: 80
 ```
+Continue with [Git integration registration](#git-integration-registration) in this article.

-#### Internal ingress host configuration (optional for existing runtimes only)
+#### Internal ingress host configuration (optional for existing hybrid runtimes only)

-If you have already have hybrid runtimes installed, to use an internal ingress host for app-proxy communication and an external ingress host to handle webhooks, change the specs for the `Ingress` and `Runtime` resources in the runtime installation repository.
+If you already have provisioned hybrid runtimes, to use an internal ingress host for app-proxy communication and an external ingress host to handle webhooks, change the specs for the `Ingress` and `Runtime` resources in the runtime installation repository.
 Use the examples as guidelines.

 `<runtime-install-repo>/apps/app-proxy/overlays/<runtime-name>/ingress.yaml`: change `host`